|Home|||||Products|||||Incubator FAQ's|||||News & Events|||||Downloads|||||Contact|||||Links|||||Employment|

 The links connecting this site to other Internet web sites are provided to aid in the search for relevant information of interest and do not imply that Solent Scientific endorses, is affiliated or associated with the information contained at such sites.

-The directive aims to reduce the waste arising from electrical and electronic equipment and improve the environmental performance of everything involved in the life cycle of electrical and electronic equipment and to minimise the amount of material entering this waste stream.
+The directive aims to reduce the waste arising from Electrical and Electronic Equipment and improve the environmental performance of everything involved in the life cycle of EEE and to minimise the amount of material entering this waste stream.

-In order to comply with the WEEE directive, Solent Scientific Ltd have joined the Valpak producer compliance scheme.
-This has entailed us taking the following actions
+In order to comply with the WEEE directive, Solent Scientific Ltd have taken the following actions

-Users of electrical and electronic equipment in the E.U. can also play an important role in reducing WEEE and helping the environment by disposing of WEEE properly.
+Users of EEE in the E.U. can also play an important role in reducing WEEE and helping the environment by disposing of WEEE properly.

-In the UK, the Waste Electrical and Electronic Equipment Regulations 2006(S.I.
-No 3289) were laid before parliament in December 2006.
-Solent Scientific Ltd has registered with a UK compliance scheme in order to discharge its obligations as a producer in the UK.
-Solent Scientific’s UK EEE producer registration number is WEE/DG0045SY.
-However, please be aware that Solent Scientific’s UK EEE producer registration will only provide compliance for EEE products purchased from us in the UK and which remain in the UK.
-Any person who is responsible for importing any Solent Scientific products into any E.U. member state or other country will have to ensure that they comply with any WEEE or other laws applicable in their country.
+Solent Scientific Ltd has registered as a producer in the UK, registration number WEE/DG0045SY.
+However, please be aware that Solent Scientific Ltd producer registration will only provide compliance for EEE products purchased from us and entered directly into the UK Market.
+Any person who is responsible for importing any Solent Scientific Ltd products into any E.U. member state or other country should ensure that they comply with any WEEE or other laws applicable in their country.